-Despite its prevalence — half of all Americans are diagnosed with a mental health illness or disorder at some point in their life — stigma persists.
-This is especially the case among men, who are less likely to seek medical support or tell family and friends when they are experiencing symptoms of depression.
+Despite its prevalence — one in six adults in the UK has a common mental disorder — stigma persists.
+This is especially the case among men, who are less likely to seek medical support or tell family and friends when a problem develops.

 With construction workers often spending time away from home, the early signs of mental distress are often missed.

 When not addressed in an appropriate and timely fashion, mental health challenges may start to manifest in physical ailments.
 And physical injuries, which are not uncommon in a high-risk industry, can themselves lead to mental stress, underscoring the importance of identifying the early signs of mental stress.

 Employers have a clear duty of care towards their people, and in most countries are legally obliged to provide a working environment that is not detrimental to employees’ mental health.
 Beyond the risk of litigation, stress, anxiety, and poor mental health can lead to lower productivity, increased absence and turnover, and an elevated risk of workplace injuries.

 Companies in the construction industry have a role to play in addressing mental stress among their employees.
 While employers cannot relieve their people of all stressors, they can focus on improving working conditions and providing access to health and safety resources.